 Total time: 2 hours and 21 minutes (not including fermenting time)

-Canned pickles are available at any store, but homemade brings a different vibe.
-These salty and sour dill pickles are the perfect guilty pleasure to serve alongside your pastrami.
+Canned pickles are available at any store, but homemade brings a different vibe as a pairing to your favorite chicken salad sandwich at any time of the day.
+In addition, these salty and sour dill pickles are the perfect guilty pleasure to serve alongside your pastrami.

 To make a perfect pickle jar, prepare cucumbers, organic sugar, vinegar, and sea salt.
 Cucumbers are a crucial part of this recipe so choose the best ones.
 The mini cucumbers with thicker skin, such as the Kirby variety, are best for cold pickling.